microsoft/coe-starter-kit/coe-cli/docs/alm/scenarios/tenant-deployments.md

 ### Demonstration Deployment

-In this scenario you are looking to quickly install ALM to demonstrate how it works and showcase the end to end process.
+In this scenario you are looking to quickly install AA4AM to demonstrate how it works and showcase the end to end process.
 For this scenario the following is expected.

 1. Using Trial tenant and environments to demonstrate the solution
 1. Single Administrator that has rights to the following: